sitespeedio/browsertime/README.md

 ## Browsers
 Browsertime supports Firefox and Chrome on desktop.
 On Android we support Chrome.
 Yep that's it for now.

-But we want to support Opera (on Android) https://github.com/tobli/browsertime/issues/150 and when Safari 10 is availible, we will add it too.
-And when(?!) it iOS Safari supports WebDriver we will add that too.
+But we want to support Opera (on Android) https://github.com/tobli/browsertime/issues/150 and when Safari 10 is available, we will add it too.
+And when(?!) iOS Safari supports WebDriver we will add that too.

 ## How does it work
 Browsertime uses Selenium NodeJS to drive the browser.
-It starts the browser, load a URL, executes configurable Javacsripts to collect metrics, collect a HAR file.
+It starts the browser, load a URL, executes configurable Javascripts to collect metrics, collect a HAR file.

 To get the HAR from Firefox we use the [HAR Export Trigger](https://github.com/firebug/har-export-trigger) and Chrome we parse the timeline log and generates the HAR file.